 In this article, you’ll learn what is Lubrication System? and Types of Lubrication System with PDF download.

 Lubrication is essentially required in motor vehicle maintenance.
-To supply lubrication oil between the moving parts is simply termed as lubrication. lubrication of all moving parts (Other than nylon, rubber bushed or pre-lubricated components) is essential to reduce friction, wear and to prevent seizure.
+To supply lubrication oil between the moving parts is simply termed as lubrication.
+Lubrication of all moving parts (Other than nylon, rubber bushed or pre-lubricated components) is essential to reduce friction and wear and to prevent seizures.

 Types of Lubrication System

 Following are the 6 main types of lubrication system:

 - Semi-pressure system

 - Dry sump system

 #1 Petroil System

 In these types of the lubrication system, it is commonly used in the two-stroke petrol engines such as scooters and motorcycles.
 It is the simplest form of the lubricating system.
 For lubrication purpose, it does not have any separate part like an oil pump.